Board of Directors

 Kim, her husband Tim, and their 3 children currently live in northern Mississippi (outside of Memphis, TN) where she works in the Memphis WOHInt office and commutes to Sierra Leone throughout the year.

-Shelley Welch is the Global Advocacy Manager at Awana Headquarters.
+Shelley Welch is a Partnership and Advocacy Executive.
 With an MA in Intercultural Studies and Missions, she served on and led several short-term mission trips in Eastern Europe, Africa, the Middle East, and the Caribbean.
 While working on her MA, Shelley worked at a church in the suburbs of Chicago organizing, training, and leading short-term mission trips.
 She has also served a three-year term on the mission field in Kenya, Africa, working with street children, as well as at a church in California as a Children's Ministry Director.
 In addition, her experience and skills continue to be used on several boards and leadership teams.